Once Only Imagined

-Once Only Imagined is the debut full-length studio album by the Canadian metal band The Agonist.
+Once Only Imagined is the debut studio album by Canadian metal band The Agonist.

 The video for "Business Suits and Combat Boots" was filmed by acclaimed director David Brodsky (Strapping Young Lad, Gwar, God Forbid) and was released on September 21, 2007.
 The video was voted the number 6 video of the year 2007 on MTV2's Headbanger's Ball.